 As the reunion came to an end, my classmates invited me to meet up with them afterward at a local bar.
 Ready to take on the world, I accepted and headed out to meet them, en femme, in a town that is not exactly friendly toward people like me. (more…)

 My name is Gabrielle Hermosa.
-I'm a trans woman in transition, transgender advocate, motivational speaker, mentor, media artist, spouse, tech geek and psychology enthusiast.
-I write about trans issues, my personal life, and mix it up with fun and humor.
+I'm a trans woman in transition, transgender advocate, public speaker, mentor, media artist, spouse, tech geek and psychology enthusiast.
+I write about transgender issues, my personal life, and mix it up with fun and humor.

 It is time we got out of the 1950's when it comes to transgender issues.